Sun Oct 4th, 2020, 0850-1630

 RT 4 / Inn at Long Trail to Clarendon Shelter, SOBO LT mile 182.8

-I’m super excited to wake up for breakfast in the morning.
-It’s a real breakfast…an omelet with potatoes, toast, juice and coffee.
-The hall is filled with LT and AT hikers.
-There are at least 10 of us, including Doug and Steve, the son and father duo we met a few days ago.
+I was super excited to wake up for breakfast in the morning.
+It was a real breakfast: an omelet with potatoes, toast, juice and coffee.
+The hall was filled with LT and AT hikers.
+There were at least 10 of us, including Doug and Steve, a son and father duo we met a few days before.
 Their mom/wife picked them up from Middlebury gap during the rain so they could stay at the Inn.
-Incidentally, the Inn’s 2 dinning rooms incorporate large rocks in situ, which is pretty cool to see how the rooms were built around them.
+Incidentally, the Inn’s 2 dinning rooms incorporated large rocks in situ, which was pretty cool to see how the rooms were built around them.

-We linger for a bit, talking with the other hikers.
-Then it’s time to hit the trail again, for which I’m very eager.
-The cool and crisp weather is perfect for hiking.
-Many day and weekend hikers agree.
-We take the blue trail from the Inn to meet up with the official AT/LT 2.6 miles in.
-The spur trail snakes past some ski runs and a side trail to Pico peak.
-We skip it since we plan to take the side trail to the top of Killington Peak.
-It’s the last peak over 4,000 feet that we’ll climb.
+We lingered for a bit, talking with the other hikers.
+Then it was time to hit the trail again, for which I was very eager.
+The cool and crisp weather was perfect for hiking.
+Many day and weekend hikers agreed.
+We took the blue trail from the Inn to meet up with the official AT/LT 2.6 miles in.
+The spur trail went past some ski runs and a side trail to Pico peak.
+We skipped it, since we planned to take the side trail to the top of Killington Peak.
+It was the last peak over 4,000 feet that we’d climb.

-It’s a steep side trail to the peak, so I stash my pack behind a tree.
-I bring my wallet because I’ve heard there’s a snack bar at the gondola lodge.
-Naturally, there’s a ski area here, which is why it’s not surprising to find heaps of people on the summit.
-Views are great.
-The White mountains sit off to the NE and Camel’s Hump and Mansfield to the north.
-They look so far away yet it was less than a week ago that we were hiking over them.
+It was a steep side trail to the peak, so I stashed my pack behind a tree.
+I brought my wallet because I’d heard there was a snack bar at the gondola lodge.
+Naturally, there was a ski area here, which is why it wasn’t surprising to find heaps of people on the summit.
+The views were great, with the White mountains off to the NE and Camel’s Hump and Mansfield to the north.
+They looked so far away, yet it was less than a week before that we were hiking over them.

-I follow a line of people heading back from the summit to the gondola and lodge.
-Even though I have tons of food from my recent resupply, I decide to supplement my lunch with a Ben & Jerry’s ice cream sandwich and Vermont beef stick.
-There are no prices listed and the total for these 2 little items comes to over $9!
-You pay a hefty price for the luxury of stuff hauled to the top!
-I should have just returned the items but I go ahead with the purchase for the novelty.
-Even if I were starving, this wouldn’t be a place I’d ever resupply.
+I followed a line of people heading back from the summit to the gondola and lodge.
+Even though I had tons of food from my recent resupply, I decided to supplement my lunch with a Ben & Jerry’s ice cream sandwich and Vermont beef stick.
+There were no prices listed and the total for these 2 little items came to over $9!
+One pays a hefty price for the luxury of stuff hauled to the top of a mountain!
+I should have just returned the items, but I went ahead with the purchase for the novelty of it.
+Even if I were starving, this wouldn’t be a place I’d want resupply.

-Shortly I’ve had enough of the crowds and want to get back to the serenity of the trail.
-I even have to wait in a line to use some stairs returning to the peak.
-I get impatient, scrambling up the boulders to the side instead.
-Walking free and solo for so many miles has made me into a wild thing that can’t be bothered to stand in Disneyland lines.
+Shortly, I’d had enough of the crowds and wanted to get back to the serenity of the trail.
+I even had to wait in a line to use some stairs returning to the peak.
+I got impatient, scrambling up the boulders to the side instead.
+Walking free and solo for so many miles made me into a wild thing that can’t be bothered to stand in Disneyland lines.

-Back on the AT/LT, it’s remarkably quiet.
-I only pass a handful of backpackers and day hikers the rest of the day.
-The trail descends to below 2000′, meandering along streams and valleys, past farms and dirt roads.
-The forests are beautiful and peaceful, the leaves on fire under the fall sun.
-It’s a wonderful and easy walking day.
-I’d heard that much of the shared 100 miles are way easier than the northern LT miles.
-So far this is incredibly true.
+Back on the AT/LT, it was remarkably quiet.
+I only passed a handful of backpackers and day hikers the rest of the day.
+The trail descended to below 2000′, meandering along streams and valleys, past farms and dirt roads.
+The forests were beautiful and peaceful, the leaves on fire under the fall sun.
+It was a wonderful and easy walking day.
+Most of the shared 100 miles with the AT were way easier than the northern LT miles.

-We stop for lunch at an old stone shelter, nestled in a clearing and shrouded by leaves.
-It’s breathtakingly picturesque.
-Governor Clement Shelter is the name.
+We stopped for lunch at the Governor Clement Shelter, and old stone relic, nestled in a clearing and shrouded by leaves.
+It was breathtakingly picturesque.
 We make it to another shelter in a clearing for the evening.
-This one comes with its own “Firewood” trail angel.
-That’s of course his name.
-He’s a local that drives up on his side-by-side nearly every night to deliver firewood, that he cuts himself, to the shelter.
-He seems to love hanging out with the hikers by the campfire and why not?
+This one came with its own “Firewood” trail angel.
+That was, of course, his name.
+He was a local that drove up on his side-by-side nearly every night to deliver firewood… that he cut himself, of course.
+He loved hanging out with the hikers by the campfire and why not?
 It’s a lovely pastime.

-A fire’s already going when I get there in the afternoon.
-Neo, a late northbound AT hiker, has been hanging out most of the day.
-He’s from Ocala, FL.
-Later the Miami boys that we met a few days ago show, so we a have a FL delegation party.
+A fire was already going when I get there in the afternoon.
+Neo, a late northbound AT hiker, had been hanging out most of the day.
+He was from Ocala, FL.
+Later, the Miami boys that we met a few days before arrived, so we a had a FL delegation party.
 Who would’ve guessed?

-It’s another great day ending with a great campfire.
-This thru-hike’s been a good one for just hanging out, as it should be with just a few hundred miles to hike.
-We now have less than 100 miles to go.
+It was another great day ending with a great campfire.
+This thru-hike was a good one for just hanging out, as it should be with just a few hundred miles to hike.
+We now had less than 100 miles to go.